 We need to keep nourishing our friendships with care, support, trust and respect.
-Throw in some curiousity and acceptance in there and you’re all set.
+Throw in some curiosity and acceptance in there and you’re all set.

 What qualities of friendship did I miss here?
 What’s your definition of a true friend?
 Leave a comment below or email me and I’ll reply to you personally.

-If you enjoyed this article, share it with your true friends using the social media icons on this page.
+If you enjoyed this article, share it with your friends on social media.
 (Share it with people you hate too.
 Maybe they’ll become friends later on.)